truflorau/tfhe-rs/apps/trivium/README.md

 # FHE byte Trivium implementation

 The same objects have also been implemented to stream bytes instead of booleans.
 They can be constructed and used in the same way via the functions `TriviumStreamByte::<u8>::new` and
 `TriviumStreamByte::<FheUint8>::new` with the same arguments as before.
-The `FheUint8` version is significantly slower than the `FheBool` version, because not running with the same cryptographic parameters.
-Its interest lie in its trans-ciphering capabilities: `TriviumStreamByte<FheUint8>` implements the trait `TransCiphering`, meaning it implements the functions `trans_encrypt_64`.
+The `FheUint8` version is significantly slower than the `FheBool` version because it does not run with the same cryptographic parameters.
+Its interest lies in its trans-ciphering capabilities: `TriviumStreamByte<FheUint8>` implements the trait `TransCiphering`, meaning it implements the functions `trans_encrypt_64`.
 This function takes as input a `FheUint64` and outputs a `FheUint64`, the output being encrypted via tfhe and trivium.
 For convenience we also provide `trans_decrypt_64`, but this is of course the exact same function.

-Other sizes than 64 bit are expected to be available in the future.
+Other sizes than 64-bit are expected to be available in the future.

 # FHE shortint Trivium implementation

 The same implementation is also available for generic Ciphertexts representing bits (meant to be used with parameters `PARAM_MESSAGE_1_CARRY_1_KS_PBS`).
-It uses a lower level API of tfhe-rs, so the syntax is a little bit different.
+It uses a lower-level API of tfhe-rs, so the syntax is a little bit different.
 It also implements the `TransCiphering` trait.
-For optimization purposes, it does not internally run on the same cryptographic parameters as the high level API of tfhe-rs.
+For optimization purposes, it does not internally run on the same cryptographic parameters as the high-level API of tfhe-rs.
 As such, it requires the usage of a casting key, to switch from one parameter space to another, which makes its setup a little more intricate.

 Example code: